-Course Category Professional Core Course Code 20EE3T05
+Course Category Professional Core Course Course Code 20EE3T05

-Course

 Course Type Theory L-T-P-C 3-0-0-3

 Prerequisites NIL Internal Assessment 30

 Semester End Examination 70

 Total Marks 100

-COU RSE OBJECTIVES 1 To predetermine the performance of single phase transformers with equivalent circuit Models.
+COU COURSE OBJECTIVES 1 To predetermine the performance of single phase transformers with equivalent circuit Models.
 2 To Understand the methods of testing of single-phase transformer.
 3 To Understand the three phase transformers and achieve three phase to two phase Conversion and the concepts of electromechanical energy conversion 4 To Understand the construction, principle of operation and performance of DC Machines 5 To Analyze the characteristics, performance, methods of speed control and testing Methods of DC motors.

-Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Analyze the performance of single phase transformers by regulation, losses and efficiency of single phase transformers.
+Upon Cognitive Level CO1 Analyze the performance of single phase transformers by regulation, losses and efficiency of single phase transformers.
 K4 CO2 Analyze the performance of Parallel transformers, control voltages with tap changing methods K4 CO3 Apply the concept of three-phase to two-phase transformation and electromechanical energy conversion.
 K2 CO4 Mitigate the ill-effects of armature reaction and commutation in dc machines.
 K4 CO5 Determine the torque production mechanism and control the speed of dc motors.
 K2